James23xr/CodingInterviewPrepForTheFuture/README.md

 Each folder in the repository corresponds to a different LeetCode problem and is named using the problem title and number.
 Inside each folder, you will find:

-- `README.md`: Contains the problem statement and a brief explanation of the solution.
+- `README.md`: Contains the problem statement.
 - `solution.py`: Contains the Python solution to the problem.

 Example structure: